-THE FOLLOWING RECREATIONAL ACTIVITIES ARE AVAILABLE TO THE PUBLIC WITHOUT CHARGE DURING THE OFF-SEASON (May 1 - Oct 31):
+THE FOLLOWING RECREATIONAL ACTIVITIES ARE AVAILABLE TO THE PUBLIC WITHOUT CHARGE:

 Hiking - Hiking is offered on the South Peak Interpretive Hiking Trails which are maintained by Mount Sunapee.
+Hiking in the South Peak area is restricted to designated hiking trail only.
+Guests are not allowed to hike up the ski slopes or to hike on the mountain bike trails.
+This restriction is due to other recreational activities in progress and guest safety considerations in the South Peak area.
 Other designated hiking trails, such as the Summit Trail and the Lake Solitude Trail, offer hiking on trails that are part of the Sunapee-Ragged-Kearsarge Greenway and/or the Sunapee-Monadnock Greenway hiking trail network.
-Mount Sunapee does not operate, maintain, patrol or accept any liability for any individual(s) using these hiking trails.
+Mount Sunapee does not operate, maintain, patrol these hiking trails and is not liable for any individual(s) using these hiking trails.